dannyli0109/leetcode_april_challenge/day18.md

 ---

-- bfs, keep track of the distance, if a neighbour have been vistied before check if the current distance to the neighbour is smaller than other paths if it is, update the distance
+- bfs, keep track of the distance, if a neighbour have been visited before check if the current distance to the neighbour is smaller than other paths if it is, update the distance
 - as it only move down or right, we only need to check these two directions

 ```cs